M.E.T.A. Counseling Clinic

-Donna Roy, LPC, CHT, is a licensed professional counselor and certified Hakomi Therapist and Trainer.
-She has a private counseling practice, teaches in M.E.T.A.’s professional trainings, is an adjunct instructor in the Portland State University Department of Counselor Education, and provides supervision for registered interns who are seeking licensure from the Oregon Board of Licensed Professional Counselors and Therapists.
+Donna Roy, LPC, CHT, is a licensed professional counselor and certified Hakomi Therapist and Trainer, has been in private practice since 1997, and has offered clinical supervision since 2006.
+Besides her counseling practice, she teaches in M.E.T.A.’s professional trainings, is an adjunct instructor in the Portland State University Department of Counselor Education, and provides supervision for registered interns who are seeking licensure from the Oregon Board of Licensed Professional Counselors and Therapists.

 ADJUNCT CLINICAL SUPERVISOR